-There are over 3.9 billion active email addresses today, representing more than half of the world’s population.
+There are over 3.9 billion active email addresses today and is set to grow to 4.48 billion users in 2024, representing more than half of the world’s population.
 Even with the rise of social media, nearly everyone with an active presence online uses email as a primary form of communication with friends, family, and businesses.
 For any company striving to keep up with customer demands, the pressure is likely to rise.

 Consumers today are seeking a personalized customer experience that addresses their unique needs while providing easy access to resources.
 One of the ways that companies have started to improve their communication with customers is by utilizing a shared inbox, often with an integrated knowledge base and customer portal.